ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 The supervisor may opt to see the details of one or many registration ID.
 The supervisor can view the details on the right hand side pane

-The supervisor then choses to either approve, reject or keep the registration on hold.
+The supervisor then chooses to either approve, reject or keep the registration on hold.

 The supervisor must provide a reason in case of reject.
 Some of the values of Reason for hold are: Gender-photo mismatch, Age-photo mismatch, Name correction required, Address correction required, Date of birth correction required